 |Name:||Mr Allan Short|

-Allan, wife Kendra and their four children have been at the centre of the onsite Waihi family since 2012 when he became Waihi’s seventh Headmaster.
-He is in his fourteenth year as a Headmaster and has lead schools in both the UK and New Zealand.
+Allan, wife Kendra and their four children, Owen, Evie, Lachie and Leilani have been part of the Waihi family since 2012 when he became Waihi’s seventh Headmaster.
+He is in his sixteenth year as a Headmaster and has lead schools in both the UK and New Zealand.
 In addition to his passion for boys’ education, he has been asked to present at conferences on a variety of educational issues here and abroad.
 With a mathematics and psychology degree it is no surprise that maths, developing cognitive skills and the mental wellbeing of the boys are some of his priorities.
 He is a sportsman, narrowly avoiding a career as a professional footballer (by being not quite good enough he says!) and is a past New Zealand Correspondence Chess Champion.

 |Name:||Mr Nathan Morland|

-Nathan, Karen and their two young children live onsite.
+Nathan, Karen and their two young children Luc and Sophie live onsite.
 Nathan is an experienced teacher who leads, amongst other things, the Literacy curriculum and is an enthusiastic advocate for boys’ reading.
-As a sportsman Nathan represented New Zealand at cricket and played for Otago for many years, his current sporting vice is cycling and he is our 1stXI cricket coach.
+As a sportsman, Nathan represented New Zealand at cricket and played for Otago for many years, his current sporting vice is cycling and he is our 1stXI cricket coach.
 He is passionate about boys only education and making learning relevant for the individual.

 |Name:||Mrs Patti Heffernan|